Sapphirine/202512-20-Medical_Visual_QA_Agents/README.md

 Medical-ACE is a next-generation medical visual question answering agent that uses **Agentic Context Engineering (ACE)** to continuously improve its performance.
 Unlike static models, ACE learns from every interaction, evolving a shared "Strategy Playbook" to handle complex diagnostic queries with increasing precision.

-Check our Huggingface Gradio Backend here at https://huggingface.co/spaces/simon9292/MedicalQA
+Check our Huggingface Gradio Backend here at https://huggingface.co/spaces/simon9292/MedicalQA.
+Remember: The link cannot fully demonstrate our work.
+This is just the inference backend our system are using.
+In actual workflow, our ACE multi-agent systems calls this backend's API.

 ---

 ## Key Features